JhaAnurag/Cubic-Bezier-Easing-Curve-Editor/README.md

-# Custom Easing Animation with Bezier Curves in Pygame
+# Custom Easing Curve Implementation with Bezier Curves in Pygame

 This Python script uses Pygame to visualize a custom easing animation driven by a cubic Bezier curve.
 You can interactively adjust the control points of the curve and see how it affects the animation of a red circle.
+This is a project I made as a way to learn how easing works within After Effects, Alight Motion, and similar tools.

 ## Features